-- A project is a task with a predetermined outcome, a defined or short-term timeframe and measurable milestones. - The project must be developmental or promotional in nature. - The project should benefit the sector as a whole in terms of the SSAS objectives.
+- The project is a collection of specific tasks to achieve measurable outcomes and milestones, with a defined short-term period and its associated costs. - The project must focus on improving sector export, performance and/or emerging exporter capabilities and be developmental and/or promotional in nature. - The project should benefit the sector as a whole or specific value chains within sectors, in terms of the SSAS objectives.